History of the Pensacola Police Department

 Included in the map was a building labeled "Prison, a brick building."
 Later, as the city expanded, another Pensacola map of Purcell's showed a "Gaol (jail), built of brick."
 This small jail was located on what is now the Southwest corner of Alcaniz and Intendencia streets.

 The jail was not the only form of punishment.
 Prisoners were often sentenced to be shackled to a pillory in the middle of the town square, which is Ferdinand Plaza today.
 Incidentally, neither rain, heat, cold, nor an appeals court had any effect on a judge's sentence.
 It was the custom for citizens to throw slimy garbage and rotten eggs at prisoners.
 Flogging and tar and feathering were two of the most popular forms of "discipline" administered.
 One instance involved a prisoner who was tarred and feathered, then set on fire and paraded down the major streets.
-These were obviously effective crime
+These were obviously effective crime deterrents since there were not many violations in those times.

 The Battle of Pensacola

 On March 9, 1781, Spanish Field Marshall Bernardo de Galvez led an assault on the British in an attempt to capture Pensacola.
 Galvez and his men traveled from Mobile by two means - half marched on land and half sailed in the Gulf by ship.
-When they reached
+When they reached present-day Perdido Beach, they all boarded ships and sailed to the fort at Santa Rosa Island.

-From that point, they attacked the British at Fort George on Gage Hill (about Palafox and Larua streets), as well as the two redoubts (fortifications) - one located at Spring and Cervantes streets the other at
+From that point, they attacked the British at Fort George on Gage Hill (about Palafox and Larua streets), as well as the two redoubts (fortifications) - one located at Spring and Cervantes streets the other at Baylen and Brainerd streets.
+After seizing the fort, Pensacola was again in the hands of the Spanish.

-Andrew Jackson and the Pensacola Police Department
+Andrew Jackson & the Pensacola Police Department

 On July 17, 1821, at 6:30 a.m., Gen. Andrew Jackson entered Pensacola to accept the territory of East and West Florida for the United States.
 When he arrived, he immediately went to join his wife, Rachel, who had arrived a few days earlier.
 They ate breakfast at the Governor's house at Palafox and Government Streets, overlooking Plaza Ferdinand.
 Rachel despised being in Pensacola and at one time wrote in a letter to a friend saying she wanted to leave the "heathen town" she was in because of all of the profanity and the fact that the saloons did not close on Sunday.